luismurao/tenm/README.md

-Although the package uses minimum volume ellipsoids to model the niche, it has a function to export the time-specific data to Samples With Data format which will allow users to fit other algorithms such as MaxEnt.
+Although the package uses minimum volume ellipsoids to model the niche, it has a function to export the time-specific data to Samples With Data format table that allows users to fit other algorithms such as MaxEnt.
-Lest see how it works.
+Let’s see how it works.

 ``` r
 # SWD table for occurrence records